 If the estimates for the proportion of the population that are slaves are taken as precise, it averages to 41.61%.

 If these numbers seem extreme, remember that Athens was said to have been about one-third slave.
 And the whole of the Confederate States of America was approximately one-third slave; these are not outrageous numbers for slave societies.

 3. The Number of Slaves in West and Central Africa

 So we have a good idea of what the population of West and Central Africa was, and we have consistent subjective estimates of the proportion of people that were slaves.
 The next question is how many people were alive in West and Central Africa from 1500-1800.

 The average age of childbirth in African countries is today around 27.
 So if we assume the average age of motherhood was 25 back in 1500-1800, then we have a generation time of 25 years.

 If the average life expectancy was 50 years, then there were roughly 190.98 million people who lived in West and Central Africa from 1500-1800.
 If 41.61% were slaves, that would give us 79.45 million slaves within West and Central Africa between 1500 and 1800.

-Roughly 12.5 million slaves disembarked from Africa between 1525 and 1866 to the Americas.
+Roughly 12.5 million slaves landed in the United States between 1525 and 1866 to the Americas.
+Given that 11.9% of slaves died over the middle passage, this amounts to 14.22 million slaves having disembarked from Africa to the Americas.
 Over that same period, we would expect there to have been 242.32 million people to have lived in Africa, and of those 100.82 million would have been slaves between 1525 and 1866.

 5. The Inelasticity of Supply